 Have you had any memorable experiences with TKS?

-My friend George, who flew with me for much of my around-the-world trip, wrote about an icing encounter we experienced on trip while flying over Greece near the southern end of the Balkans.
-He posted the story on his blog, which can be read here.
+My friend George, who flew with me for much of my around-the-world trip, wrote about an icing encounter we experienced on the trip while flying over Greece near the southern end of the Balkans.